Philosophical first principles

 There are a few things which I believe are universally true:

-1. Implicit signals are more powerful than explicit signals - Both are very useful, but not only are implicit signals more abundant, users are frequently unable to express their preferences because they don’t know they have them.
+1. Implicit signals are more powerful than explicit signals - Both are very useful, but not only are implicit signals more abundant, users are frequently unable to explicitly express their preferences because they don’t know they have them.
 When Dr. Usama Fayyad, Yahoo!’s EVP of Research & Strategic Data Solutions, said, “I know more about your intent than any 1,000 keywords you could type,” he was making the point that behavioral signals reveal intent that explicit inputs never capture.
 This continues to be true today.

 Technical framework